 We plan to continue expanding our business, and our expected growth could place a significant strain on our management systems, infrastructure and other resources.
 To manage the expected growth of our operations and increases in the number of our personnel, we will need to invest the necessary capital to improve our operational, financial and management controls and our reporting systems and procedures.
 Our controls, systems and procedures might not be adequate to support a growing public company.
 In addition, we may not have sufficient administrative staff to support our operations.
 For example, we currently have only five employees in our finance department in the United States, including our Chief Financial Officer.
-Furthermore, our officers have limited experience in managing large or rapidly growing businesses and the majority of our management had no previous experience in managing a public company investors.
+Furthermore, our officers have limited experience in managing large or rapidly growing businesses and the majority of our management had no previous experience in managing a public company investors prior to the initial public offering of our common stock in 2007.
 If our management fails to respond effectively to changes in our business, our business may suffer.